20LitersAdmin/liters_tracker/README.md

 * 'Add plan' && 'Add report' buttons on technologies#show?by_sector don't do anything, but should
 - POLICED by current_user.can_create('Report') && current_user.can_create('Plan')
+- Since they vary in their provided params [and since sector/id/report relies on date and tech], we should go to a chooser that considers the provided params.

 * technologies#show?by_mou could have 'Add Target' button if it's missing, but these should be pre-built with each new MOU